Please select your location and preferred language where available.

 EDSFF Architecture Requirements

 Taking into account ‘what’s needed’ for a new form factor architecture given 2.5-inch and M.2 drive limitations, the resulting architecture needs to be a balance of these requirements to achieve an optimal design:

 - Product image may represent a design model.

 - PCIe is a registered trademark of PCI-SIG.

 - NVMe is a registered or unregistered mark of NVM Express, Inc. in the United States and other countries.

-- All other company names, product names and service names may be trademarks of their respective companies.
+- Other company names, product names, and service names may be trademarks of third-party companies.

 - All rights reserved.
 Information, including product specifications, content of services, and contact information is believed to be accurate as of October, 2023, but is subject to change without prior notice.
 Technical and application information contained here is subject to the most recent applicable KIOXIA product specifications.